Since then Panorama photography is one of my core work, and have been shooting many panoramas.

 Technically speaking, it’s not difficult shooting a panorama itself.

 For example, bellow picture was taken without any special gears.
 I used just a regular ball head.
+You don’t have to care much for shooting distance subjects with a telephoto lens.

-For better panorama shooting, the first you need to know is ” no-parallax point” which makes easier and smoother to merge multiple photos later in post process.
+Although for better panorama shooting, the first you need to know is ” no-parallax point” which makes easier and smoother to merge multiple photos later in post process.

 “Stitching” is the term, merging multiple photos for a single panorama picture.